Fort Drum honors 10th Mountain Division visionary at Dole Heritage Complex dedication

 |0

-This work, Fort Drum honors 10th Mountain Division visionary at Dole Heritage Complex dedication [Image 5 of 5], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum honors 10th Mountain Division visionary at Dole Heritage Complex dedication, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Drum honors 10th Mountain Division visionary at Dole Heritage Complex dedication